finos/community/docs/governance/Software-Projects/Contribution.md

 The project will be required to:

-- Have [contributor license agreements](/docs/governance/Software-Projects/contribution-compliance-requirements#contributor-license-agreement) in place for each maintainer
+- Have appropriate [DCO or CLA coverage](/docs/governance/Software-Projects/contribution-compliance-requirements) for each maintainer

 - Comply with third-party licenses and the [FINOS acceptable Apache-compatible license policy](/docs/governance/Software-Projects/license-categories).
 - Comply with FINOS notice requirements for IP notices, contributor attribution, etc - this can happen right after the contribution (see [incubating criteria](/docs/governance/lifecycle-stages/incubating))

 ### Step 5: Transfer and Review of Contribution Materials

 Following successful IP and trademark compliance, the FINOS infrastructure team will work with the contributing organization to transfer existing code and other materials to the project's collaboration infrastructure (e.g. its GitHub repository, project web site, and/or wiki space) and set for permissions for the initial list of maintainers.
 This can happen by giving access to an existing DVCS repository to the FINOS team or sending the FINOS team an archive containing the code to be contributed.
-See [Code Transfer options](/docs/governance/Software-Projects/code-transfer).
+See [Code transfer options](#code-transfer-options).

 It's during this step as well that [code validation and scanning](/docs/development-infrastructure/code-validation/intro) of the code base with be performed, any build processes set up and configured, and the various components documented in the `Project Tooling` section configured and set up for the project, at which point the rest of the Foundation's infrastructure will be available to the project contributors moving forward to use to develop, test and release the project.